Where To Go for Medical Care

 - Stroke - sudden onset of dizziness, blurred vision, abnormal speech or weakness

-- Major trauma including head injuries, severe bleeding or broken bones
+- Major trauma, including head injuries, severe bleeding or broken bones

 Emergency Rooms